 Packed with deep pools and dense trout populations, Cedar Run starts in Tioga County and flows for more than eight miles into Pine Creek in Lycoming County.
 There’s easy access from the road to a number of small fishing spots along Cedar Run, where anglers are sure to find plenty of trout.

 Fayette and Somerset counties

 The Youghiogheny provides some of the best whitewater boating in the eastern United States, as well as spectacular scenery.
 Anglers can try their hand at float fishing on the famous Youghiogheny River outside Pittsburgh, where excellent trout fishing opportunities exist along the massive waterway.
 The Youghiogheny features a nine-mile all tackle trophy trout section, several fly fishing areas, and easy access at Ohiopyle State Park.

 Spring Creek - The Alleghenies

 Spring Creek, just outside State College, is known as an angler’s dream location.
+Surveys conducted by the Pennsylvania Fish & Boat Commission have consistently shown Spring Creek to be one of the most densely populated wild brown trout streams in the Keystone State.
 The wild trout fishery is full of pristine fishing hotspots stocked with 16-20-inch trout.
 A favorite destination along the creek is Fisherman’s Paradise, which offers solitude and tons of wild and aggressive fish.

 Slate Run - Pennsylvania Wilds